jessemonroy650/cordova-storage-localstorage/BLOG.localstorage.md

 4. test4 - for sessionStorage can we `setItem()`
 5. test5 - for sessionStorage can we `getItem()`

-However, it should be noted there are three (3) syntactic ways to write code to manipulate the date.
+However, it should be noted there are three (3) syntactic ways to write code to manipulate the data.

 1. dot notation
 2. bracket notation (known in other languages as associative array or dictionary array)